S Corp vs LLC 2026: Complete Tax Comparison for Small Business Owners

 Use Form 1040-ES to calculate and submit payments.

-Use our Self-Employment Tax Calculator to estimate your quarterly payments.
+Use our Quarterly Tax Calculator to estimate your payments.

 Your single-member LLC can deduct all ordinary and necessary business expenses.
 These deductions directly reduce your net profit, lowering both your self-employment tax and income tax.